 Ironwood Wealth Management, LLC is a fee-based firm that specializes in helping retirees and pre-retirees to turn their nest egg into a lasting source of income.
-To be a client of the firm, you’ll need at least $250,000.
+The firm utilizes a variable account minimum that's dependent on the services you're looking for.

 Certain representatives of Ironwood Wealth Management are also insurance agents.
-While these representatives may receive a commission for the sale of insurance products, the firm’s fiduciary duty requires it to first and foremost act in its clients’ best interests.
+While these representatives may receive a commission for the sale of insurance products, the firm’s fiduciary duty requires it to act in its clients’ best interests.

 Ironwood Wealth Management, LLC Background